-Applicants for Supplemental Educational Opportunity Grants must be enrolled or accepted for enrollment as full-time students and show evidence of academic or creative promise and capability of maintaining good standing.
+Applicants for Supplemental Educational Opportunity Grants must be enrolled or accepted for enrollment and show evidence of academic or creative promise and capability of maintaining good standing.

 Grants may be renewed from year to year for the first four years of undergraduate study provided the student continues to make satisfactory academic progress.
 All students who apply for financial assistance are automatically considered to determine if they meet the requirements to receive a Supplemental Educational Opportunity Grant.